francoisledroff/chezlesbarbus/BigTalk.en.md

 `FLD` Talking about the architect - not a security guru : he got maried, shaved his bears, got kids, he's not coding at night anymore

-Are we you still on speaking terms after that ???
+`RPE` Are we you still on speaking terms after that ???

-Can't do otherwise, i'm the architect
+`FLD` Can't do otherwise, i'm the architect

-Though break
+`RPE` Though break

 That being said, I'm no expert in security and I have no expert in the team

-RPE No issue, team work
+`RPE` No issue, as we'll see, security is about team work...

 #### Continuous Security

-RPE and it's basically our message of today (if you are manager, it means you can already leave the room or fall asleep)
+`RPE` ... and this is s basically our message of today (so if you are manager, it means you can already leave the room or fall asleep)

-and if you are security guru do the same.
+`FLD` and if you are security guru do the same !

-That being said, where do we start ?
+`RPE` That being said, where do we start ?
 Because security is a rather broad topic to say the least

 `Talklet 3` Threat Model
 --------